Understanding Simple Corrections

-Zigzags are simple corrective waves, also called three-waves structures.
-Their labeling is a-b-c and the structure is 5-3-5.
-This means a five waves structure for the a and c-waves, and a three waves structure for the b-wave.
-Moreover, it means impulsive waves for waves a and c and a corrective structure for the b-wave.
-Like mentioned on one of our previous articles here on our Forex Trading Academy project, the key to interpreting a zigzag is to look at the retracement level for the b-wave.
-It is mandatory for the retracement level to be less than 61.8% and this gives us the trading tools necessary to find the right entry, stop loss and target when trading the zigzag.
-The idea is to place a pending order or to enter at the market by the time price is retracing more than 38.2% of the a-wave.
+Zigzags are simple corrective waves, also called three-wave structures.
+Their labeling is a–b–c, and the structure is 5–3–5.
+This means a five-wave structure for the a- and c-waves, and a three-wave structure for the b-wave.
+Moreover, it means impulsive waves for waves a and c, and a corrective structure for the b-wave.
+As mentioned on one of our previous articles here on our Forex Trading Academy project, the key to interpreting a zigzag is to look at the retracement level for the b-wave.
+It is mandatory for the retracement level to be less than 61.8%, and this gives us the trading tools necessary to find the right entry, stop loss and target when trading the zigzag.
+The idea is to place a pending order, or to enter the market at the time the price retraces more than 38.2% of the a-wave.
 This means basically that we’re trading the retracement level of the b-wave.
 Such an entry can also be split into multiple entries as well.
 For example, if one wants to trade one lot, it is wise to sell (in a bearish zigzag) half of it at the 23.6% level and the rest at the 38.2%.
-After all, the b-wave in a zigzag is mandatory to retrace minimum 1% of the a-wave and waiting for the 38.2% might end up in missing the impulsive wave to follow.
-A conservative target for the trade should be a new low below (in a bearish zigzag) the end of the a-wave as this is mandatory in a zigzag.
-This target should be used though only if the retracement level of the b-wave is more than 38.2% and into the 50% area of the a-wave.
-Otherwise, it makes no sense to trade it for this target as simply the reward is too small.
-Aggressive traders, on the other hand, can go for a move equal to the length of the a-wave, as this is what happens most of the times in a zigzag pattern.
+After all, the b-wave in a zigzag must mandatorily retrace a minimum of 1% of the a-wave, and waiting for the 38.2% might end up in missing the impulsive wave to follow.
+A conservative target for the trade should be a new low below (in a bearish zigzag) the end of the a-wave, as this is mandatory in a zigzag.
+This target should be used, though, only if the retracement level of the b-wave is more than 38.2%, and into the 50% area of the a-wave.
+Otherwise, it makes no sense to trade it for this target, as the reward is simply too small.
+Aggressive traders, on the other hand, can go for a move equal to the length of the a-wave, as this is what happens most of the time in a zigzag pattern.

 How to Trade a Flat